chaseolsen/chaseolsen/README.md

 <p style=" margin: 0 50px; font-size: 17px;" >
     Over the past 5+ years, I have been engaged in a professional capacity with SyncTimes, a small technology startup dedicated to enhancing the operational efficiency of Health Centers and elevating patient satisfaction levels. <br><br/>
     In my role as Head of Development, I have successfully developed the creation of SyncTimes Web, Desktop, and Mobile Android Applications Through this undertaking, I have not only ensured a seamless workflow but also cultivated a codebase that is both scalable and adaptable to evolving needs.
-Beyond my professional pursuits, I find fulfillment in spending quality time with my loved ones, cultivating meaningful connections with friends, and pursuing a diverse range of hobbies.
+Beyond my professional pursuits, I find fulfillment in spending quality time with my loved ones, cultivating meaningful connections with friends, and pursuing a diverse range of hobbies. <br><br/>
+    Learn more about me at my personal site! https://www.webdevchase.com/
 <br>
 <br>
 <div align="center">